DavidSchinazi/draft-schinazi-httpbis-link-local-uri-bcp/draft-schinazi-httpbis-link-local-uri-bcp.md

 Some of the historical context in this document came from prior research documented in {{?URL-HISTORY=I-D.ruby-url-problem}}.
 The author would like to thank {{{Brian E. Carpenter}}}, {{{Stuart Cheshire}}}, and {{{Bob Hinden}}} for their prior work in this space.
+Additionally, the author thanks {{{Eric Rescorla}}} for their review and comments.